What is an apricot Poodle?

 Training Tips for Apricot Poodle

-Apricot Standard Poodles can become calm and well-mannered companions with the right approach.
+Proper care and training help apricot Standard Poodles become gentle, obedient pets.
 Their love for participating in events and working alongside their owners makes them both engaging and loyal.
 Addressing behavioral problems through patience and structured training increases their excitement for learning and creates a balance between energy and focus.
 These lively dogs are a joy to train with dedication.

 How much does an apricot poodle cost?